gabr0236/Wheel-of-Fortune/README.md

 **By Gabriel Rosenzweig Haugbøl, S205350, IT and Economics, Github: gabr0236, Gabriel Christ Haugbøl, NiGhtShAdk**

+### Notes to the grader:
+1. The grader should run the app from the master branch.
+2. I have used a recyclerview for showing letters (Recommended to state this)
+3. Player wont be able to get the same random category and word in one play session, except if all categories and words have been play.
+4. edit_text_letter (text input field) only accepts a single character from the alphabet.
+The text input is not case sensitive.
+5. Updates in the recyclerview is only made to the specific updated LetterCard(s) to avoid unnecessary updates.
+6. The project contains 8 tests.
+7. When the recyclerview line is filled the recyclerview expands next item to a new line.
+This is accomplished using FlexBox API.

 ## Gameplay & Rules

 ### Recordings of the television show